What is a Nebbia Hearing?

 What kinds of cases involve Nebbia hearings?

 Nebbia hearings are particularly common in and fraud cases, as the court is concerned that the bond money or collateral is coming from the very narcotics sales or fraudulent schemes that the Defendant is being charged with.
 However, Nebbia hearings may come up in any criminal matter to ensure that the bond or conditions imposed will reasonably assure the defendant’s presence at trial.
 Typically, the government will object to the collateral being used, like real estate or cash, to post a bond if the United States Attorney believes that the collateral is from criminal activity or money resulting from criminal activity.
-For example, if a house was paid for with cash and the charge in the case is distribution of narcotics or firearms, the government may believe the cash used to purchase the home was proceeds from the sale of the illegal goods or drugs.
-The person posting the collateral or the defendant will have to come forward with proof that the funds derived from a legal source.
+For example, if a house was paid for with cash and the charge in the case is distributing narcotics or firearms, the government may believe the cash used to purchase the home was from proceeds from the sale of the illegal goods or drugs.
+The person posting the collateral or the defendant will have to come forward with proof that the funds were derived from a legal source.

 What can I do to get help?

 Getting a reasonable bond on a felony in state or federal court is rarely a guarantee and it often takes an experienced lawyer to convince a judge or magistrate to be reasonable.
 In those cases where the government is fighting for a high bond or attacking the source of collateral, the challenge is even greater.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience achieving low and personal bonds for clients in state and federal court.
 We know that having our clients on bond so they can live their life, have the support of family, and participate in their defense is often critical to winning a case.

 Government prosecutors are tough and well trained and so are the Michigan Criminal Defense Attorneys with LEWIS & DICKSTEIN, P.L.L.C.